AdityaAnurag25/Excel-Projects/README.md

 # Excel-Projects
-Includes various data analysis projects made on Microsoft Excel.
+This repository includes various data analysis projects made by me using Microsoft Excel